hwblx/qpr/README.md

 # qpr - Quick PlantUML Renderer

 `qpr` is a lightweight Bash, Dash or Zsh script that renders [PlantUML](https://plantuml.com/) diagrams using [Docker](https://www.docker.com/).
 It simplifies the process of generating SVG or PNG diagrams from the terminal without requiring a local Java or PlantUML installation.
-Diagrams can also be displayed directly in graphics-capable terminals (currently supporting [Kitty](https://sw.kovidgoyal.net/kitty/), see demo video below).
+Diagrams can also be displayed directly in graphics-capable terminals (currently supporting [Kitty](https://sw.kovidgoyal.net/kitty/).

 <p align="center">
   <a href="https://res.cloudinary.com/du23meydk/video/upload/v1775553874/demo_rlreav.mp4">
     <img src=".doc/thumbnail.png" alt="See Demo" width="100"/>
   </a>
   <br/>
-  <em>Click the image for demo video</em>
+  <em>Demo video</em>
 </p>

 ## Features